randyortonrko83/First-Designed-Website/README.md

-v10 - succesfully incorporated span class and completed the headers, ran through a problem with classes but sorted it out by assigning an id, updated log v11 - successfully completed the "some random nformation part", used flexbox and growing flexboxes to achieve the results, updated the log v12 - blockquote edit
+v10 - succesfully incorporated span class and completed the headers, ran through a problem with classes but sorted it out by assigning an id, updated log v11 - successfully completed the "some random nformation part", used flexbox and growing flexboxes to achieve the results, updated the log v12 - blockquote edit v13 - done quote section with blockquote tag and made the tag margin 0 to accomodate the quote author nearby the quote to be written updated log